valebii/cvxlab_rh_dev/CONTRIBUTING.md

-# Contributing to CVXstudio
+# Contributing to CVXlab

-Thank you for considering contributing to CVXstudio!
+Thank you for considering contributing to CVXlab!
 We welcome contributions from everyone.
 By participating in this project, you agree to abide by the [code of conduct](CODE_OF_CONDUCT.md).

 ## How to Contribute